CityRelay

 Are Airbnb properties in London at high risk of damage or theft?

-Yes, they have a higher risk of damage and theft.
+Generally, short-term rental properties in London have a higher risk of damage and theft.

 The high turnover increases the likelihood of wear and tear.
 Although theft can happen, there are ways to reduce it through proper storage and installation of security devices.